How You Can Support Us

 After the initial purchase and redevelopment, the building would pay for itself.
-The residential properties and additional income from office and other rentals will cover the management and maintenance of the property with the net profit gifted to the Society for its charitable activity.
-The building, and especially the flats, provide net income up to an estimated £130,000 a year, ensuring the Society is more financially secure and can develop more benefits for the heritage sector, the public and Fellows.
+The residential properties and additional income from office and other rentals will cover the management and maintenance of the property with the net profit gifted to the Society for its charitable activity, ensuring the Society is more financially secure and can develop more benefits for the heritage sector, the public and Fellows.

 We intend to raise the full purchase cost of the building by 1 January 2027 and avoid the necessity for loans which would impact on the financial return the project can provide to the Society and thus its charitable objectives; this would also ensure the project has long-term sustainability.